Travelling and paying with your Debit Card or OV-pas

 Paying with your Debit Card

 When you check in and out with your Debit Card, Translink calculates the fares for the trips that you make.
-Translink processes payments for your trips together with EMS (European Merchant Services B.V. www.emspay.com) and your bank.
-In the night following the Travel Day on which you travelled, the full amount due for all trips made on one Travel Day will be presented by EMS to your Bank.
+Translink works with Fiserv (formerly EMS, now Fiserv Ltd. www.fiserv.com) and your bank to process payments for your trips.
+In the night following the Travel Day on which you travelled, Fiserv will present the full amount due for all trips made on one Travel Day to your Bank.
+In order to process the payment, Translink sends the Technical data and the Payment Reference to Fiserv and your Bank.

 Paying with your OV-pas